zack17/klio-picture-labeler/README.md

 # KLIO Picture Labeler

-Historical archive often have to deal with a huge amount of photographs and other historical images.
+Historical archives often have to deal with a huge amount of photographs and other historical images.
 Once they are digitalized, they need to get categorized: What is pictured on them?

 This application is an experimental approach to use automated image-recognition for this task.